 The Faculty of Dental Surgery Elects a New Vice Dean

 The Faculty of Dental Surgery is pleased to announce the election of a new Vice Dean.
-Grant McIntyre will take office at the Dental AGM in September 2022 for a three-year term.
+Mr William McLaughlin will take office at the Dental AGM in September 2023 for a three-year term.